oplik0/Seeeduino-XIAO/How-to-use-Seeeduino-XIAO-to-log-in-to-your-Raspberry-PI.md

 ```c
 enable_uart=1
 ```

+If you want to check more Raspberry Pi boot log you can remove "quiet" in cmdline.txt

 **Configuring Seeeduino XIAO**

 - **Step 1.** Open [Arduino IDE](https://www.arduino.cc/en/Main/Software) and add Seeeduino XIAO by following the link [here.](https://github.com/SeeedDocument/Seeeduino-XIAO)